Kamran-Afzali/Kamran-Afzali.github.io/_posts/HI/Unis_1_3_new.md

 College of  Applied sciences
   - MSc in health information managements (CAHIIM accredited)
   - MSc in health informatics (online) (CAHIIM accredited)
-  - PharmD + MSc in health informatics
+  - PharmD and MSc in health informatics
   - PhD in biomedical and health informatics

 ##### Links